 'Blepharo' means eyes.
-A spasm is a sudden, involuntary contraction of a muscle or a group of muscles.
-An increase in lid closure frequency and tone is known as blepharospasm.
+A spasm is a sudden involuntary contraction of a muscle or a group of muscles.
+An increase in how often the eyelid closes and its tone is known as blepharospasm.

-The normal adult blinks at a rate of 10 to 20 times per minute.
-It tends to be less when reading or using a computer.
-This lasts for periods varying from seconds to minutes and often repeatedly.
+The normal adult blinks 10 to 20 times per minute; it tends to be less when reading or using a computer.
+This lasts for varying amounts of time, from seconds to minutes and often repeatedly.

-The spectrum of disease ranges from an increased blink rate with occasional spasms to a severe, disabling, and painful condition.
+Symptoms range from an increased blink rate with occasional spasms to a severe, disabling, and painful condition.